Ever wonder why most clocks are round? It’s not just because it looks good! Round dials actually make perfect sense for telling time. Here’s why:

 6inch (152mm) Fits131-130 Dial-Bezel-Glass made in Germany with black Roman numerals.
 This dial is on a dial pan, has a hinged bezel with convex glass.
 Has a 5 inch time track diameter (127mm).
 This will fit 130-020 131-020 and so forth clock movements made by Hermle.

 7-7/8(200mm) Round Dial for 351-830 or 351-850 made in Germany.
-Drilled to fit the winding arbors of a 351 Series Hermle clock movement.
+The winding arbor configuration fits a 351 Series Hermle clock movement.
 Has the feet on the back side to lock into the front plate of the clock movement.

 7in (178mm) Dial-Bezel-Glass for 340-341 series clock movements with a 6 inch time track diameter (152mm).
 Made in Germany with black Arabic numerals.
 This dial is on a dial pan, bezel with convex glass and a hinge.

 7in Dial-Bezel-Glass for 340-341 series clock movements with a 6 inch time track (152mm).
 Made in Germany with black Arabic numerals.
 This dial is on a dial pan.
 Also has a bezel with convex glass and a hinge.